wamp-proto/wamp-proto/spec/README.md

 If `CALL.Options.runon == "all"`, the call will be routed to all *Callees* that registered an implementing endpoint for the called procedure.
 The calls will run in parallel and asynchronously.

-If `CALL.Options.runmode == "gather"` (the default, when `CALL.Options.runmode` is missing), the *Dealer* will gather the individual results received via `INVOCATION_RESULT` messages from *Callees* into a single list, and return that in `CALL_RESULT` to the original *Caller* - when all results have been received.
+If `CALL.Options.runmode == "gather"` (the default, when `CALL.Options.runmode` is missing), the *Dealer* will gather the individual results received via `YIELD` messages from *Callees* into a single list, and return that in `RESULT` to the original *Caller* - when all results have been received.

-If `CALL.Options.runmode == "progressive"`, the *Dealer* will call each endpoint via a standard `INVOCATION` message and immediately forward individual results received via `INVOCATION_RESULT` messages from the *Callees* as `CALL_PROGRESS` messages to the original *Caller* and send a final `CALL_RESULT` message (with empty result) when all individual results have been received.
+If `CALL.Options.runmode == "progressive"`, the *Dealer* will call each endpoint via a standard `INVOCATION` message and immediately forward individual results received via `YIELD` messages from the *Callees* as progressive `RESULT` messages (`RESULT.Details.progress == 1`) to the original *Caller* and send a final `RESULT` message (with empty result) when all individual results have been received.

-If any of the individual `INVOCATION`s returns an `INVOCATION_ERROR`, the further behavior depends on ..
+If any of the individual `INVOCATION`s returns an `ERROR`, the further behavior depends on ..

 Fail immediate:

-The *Dealer* will immediately return a `CALL_ERROR` message to the *Caller* with the error from the `INVOCATION_RESULT` message of the respective failing call.
-It will further send `CANCEL_INVOCATION` messages to all *Callees* for which it not yet has received a response, and ignore any `INVOCATION_RESULT` or `INVOCATION_ERROR` messages it might receive subsequently for the pending calls.
+The *Dealer* will immediately return a `ERROR` message to the *Caller* with the error from the `ERROR` message of the respective failing invocation.
+It will further send `INTERRUPT` messages to all *Callees* for which it not yet has received a response, and ignore any `YIELD` or `ERROR` messages it might receive subsequently for the pending invocations.

 The *Dealer* will accumulate ..